aragilar/dnd-flask/data/documentation/combat.md

 Most creatures have a 5-foot reach and can thus attack targets within 5 feet of them when making a melee attack.
 Certain creatures (typically those larger than Medium) have melee attacks with a greater reach than 5 feet, as noted in their descriptions.

-Instead of using a weapon to make a melee weapon attack, you can use an unarmed strike: a punch, kick, head-butt, or similar forceful blow (none of which count as weapons).
+Instead of using a weapon to make a melee weapon attack, you can use an **unarmed strike**: a punch, kick, head-butt, or similar forceful blow (none of which count as weapons).
 On a hit, an unarmed strike deals bludgeoning damage equal to 1 + your Strength modifier.
 You are proficient with your unarmed strikes.

 #### Opportunity Attacks